 In Rockbridge County, jail sentences for Reckless Driving are not common.
 However, a Reckless Driving conviction results in a large fine, and often a driver’s license suspension.

 Should I have an attorney to represent me for a Reckless Driving charge?

 In Virginia, anyone charged with Reckless Driving should have an attorney.
 It is best to have an attorney from the county where you are charged, who handles Reckless Driving cases regularly.
-I represent local and out-of-state drivers in Reckless Driving and other criminal cases.
+I represent local and out-of-state drivers in Reckless Driving and other reckless driving & dui/dwi defense cases.

 What can be done to avoid being convicted of Reckless Driving?

 In Rockbridge County, a Reckless Driving charge can often be reduced to speeding.
 Speeding is not a crime.
 Careful preparation is essential to maximizing your chances of such a reduction.